JeanMarcGaller/agentic_ai_evaluation/README.md

 - Replace HotpotQA with NaturalQuestions or WebQuestions
 - Add support for more tools (e.g. calculator, Wikipedia search)
 - Test different LLMs
 ---

-## 📎 Acknowledgements
-Built with:

-- 🦜🕸️ LangGraph
-- 🦜🔗 LangChain
-- 🦜🔨 LangSmith
-- 🧠 OpenAI API
-- 🔍 Tavily Search

----

-## 📝 License

-This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-See the [LICENSE](./LICENSE) file for full license text and attribution details for third-party code reused or adapted in this project, including:

-- LangGraph Reflexion Tutorial (LangChain team)
-- LangGraph Agentic Evaluations (Edan Marco)

----

 ## 📚 Citation